-- 22. This report must identify the Treaty settlements that relate to the project area and relevant Treaty settlement entities, in accordance with sections 17(3)(b) and 17(3)(a) respectively.
-We use information relevant to the project area from the iCat online database and NZ Government Treaty settlements website, together with advice from the Office for Māori Crown Relations Te Arawhiti. - 23.
-Under the FTCA, a Treaty settlement includes both a Treaty settlement Act and a Treaty settlement deed which is signed by both the Crown and the representative Māori group. - 24.
+- 23. This report must identify the Treaty settlements that relate to the project area and relevant Treaty settlement entities, in accordance with sections 17(3)(b) and 17(3)(a) respectively.
+We use information relevant to the project area from the iCat online database and NZ Government Treaty settlements website, together with advice from the Office for Māori Crown Relations Te Arawhiti. - 24.
+Under the FTCA, a Treaty settlement includes both a Treaty settlement Act and a Treaty settlement deed which is signed by both the Crown and the representative Māori group. - 25.
 The project site falls within the area of interest covered by Treaty settlements with the following iwi: - a.
-Te Arawa lwi and Hapū settlement act - b.
+Te Arawa Lakes settlement act - b.
 Affiliate Te Arawa settlement act - c.
-Ngāti Rangiwewehi settlement act - 25.
+Ngāti Rangiwewehi settlement act - d.
+Ngāti Raukawa settlement act - 26.
 Te Arawa Lakes Settlement Act 2006 is one settlement of historical Treaty claims relating to the project area.
 The Act gives effect to certain provisions of the deed of settlement signed by Te Arawa and the Crown on 18 December 2004.
 Te Arawa Lakes deed of settlement documents can be accessed on the NZ Government Treaty settlements website.

-- 26. The Affiliate Te Arawa Iwi and Hapu Claims Settlement Act 2008 is one settlement of historical Treaty claims relating to the project area.
-The Act gives effect to certain provisions of the deed of settlement signed by The Affiliate Te Arawa Iwi and Hapū and the Crown on 11 June 2008 and an amendment on 11 March 2009.
-The Affiliate Te Arawa Iwi and Hapū deed of settlement documents can be accessed on the NZ Government Treaty settlements website. - 27.
+- 27. Affiliate Te Arawa Iwi and Hapu Claims Settlement Act 2008 is one settlement of historical Treaty claims relating to the project area.
+The Act gives effect to certain provisions of the deed of settlement signed by The Affiliate Te Arawa Iwi and Hapū and the Crown on 11 June 2008, and amendment deed signed in March 2009.
+The Affiliate Te Arawa Iwi and Hapū deed of settlement documents can be accessed on the NZ Government Treaty settlements website. - 28.
 Ngāti Rangiwewehi Claims Settlement Act 2014 is one settlement of historical Treaty claims relating to the project area.
 The Act gives effect to certain provisions of the deed of settlement signed by Te Maru o Ngāti Rangiwewehi and the Crown on 16 December 2012.
-Ngāti Rangiwewehi deed of settlement documents can be accessed on the NZ Government Treaty settlements website.
+Ngāti Rangiwewehi deed of settlement documents can be accessed on the NZ Government Treaty settlements website. - 29.
+Raukawa Claims Settlement Act 2014 is one settlement of historical Treaty claims relating to the project area.
+The Act gives effect to certain provisions of the deed of settlement signed by Raukawa and the Crown on 2 June 2012.
+Raukawa deed of settlement documents can be accessed on the NZ Government Treaty settlements website.